NathanKolbas/DiscordSoftBot/Ruby/README.md

 ## Development

 After checking out the repo, run `bundle install` to install dependencies.
-Then, run `rake spec` to run the tests.
-Coverage reports are located in `/spec/log/coverage/index.html` and are generated when running `rake spec`.
+Then, run `rake test:all` to run the tests.
+Coverage reports are located in `/spec/log/coverage/index.html` and are generated when running `rake test:all`.
 LOC is enforced but is currently not 100%.
 You can find the code and the DiscordSoftWebhook class located in the `/lib/` directory.
 Rubocop style checks are also enforced and can be changed in `.rubocop.yml`.
+To run style checks use `rake style:all`.